karkusviktor/blex/README.md

 ## Introduction

-* #### blex helps in extending/maintaining lithium batteries'
-  life by controlling when charging is enabled or disabled.
+* blex helps in extending/maintaining lithium batteries' life by controlling when charging is enabled or disabled.

 ## Details

-* blex is a tool that lets you enable or disable charging pro- gramatically so to extend/maintain batteries' life, it is reliable and also fully automated.
+* blex is a tool that lets you enable or disable charging in programmatic manner so to extend/maintain batteries' life, it is reliable and also fully automated.

 * Automation provided includes two features which are 'Auto Switch' and 'Auto Power'.
 Auto Switch is a feature which